Material culture tells the story of people and their things: allowing us insights into the significance that objects held for people in the past.

 You'll be part of our community of postgraduates and staff, as well as a wider network of museum professionals, field units such as the York Archaeological Trust, and national bodies such as the Council for British Archaeology, Historic England, English Heritage and the Archaeology Data Service.

-We're recognised worldwide for our research and excellence in teaching - we're ranked 11th in the World University Rankings for Archaeology.
+We're recognised worldwide for our research and excellence in teaching - we're ranked 12th in the world for Archaeology (QS World University Rankings 2018)

 |Part-time (2 years)|